Achi054/GitDemo/README.md

 <a name="rebase"></a>
 ## _Rebase change from another branch_
+The _git rebase_ is used for moving or combining a sequence of commits to a new base commit.
 Make sure to be on the target branch.
 ```text
 git rebase <source-branch-name>